Understanding why people underestimate software complexity

 Requirements explosion at the beginning

-The amount of requirements is factors higher than people ever imagined because of the many corner cases the software needs to account for.
-This phenomenon is especially big at the inception of a software project.
+The number of requirements is many times higher than people initially imagine because of the many corner cases the software needs to handle.
+This phenomenon is most pronounced at the inception of a software project.
 I categorize those requirements as the essential ones to make something meaningful with the software.

-Software often contains a lot of bogus requirements which were imagined by some stakeholder but are not necessary for achieving a business goal.
+Software often contains numerous unnecessary requirements imagined by a stakeholder but not needed to achieve a business goal.
 I put them into the requirements creep category.

-Developers undoubtedly see them at latest when they fall across the unspecified else branch of an if statement.
-It famously results in a fellow developer showing up in his colleague's office asking what he should do in this else branch.
+Developers inevitably encounter them when they reach an unspecified else branch of an if statement.
+This famously results in a fellow developer showing up in their colleague's office asking what they should do in this else branch.

-We can take our reservation example and think of requirements that will come up pretty soon otherwise the software won't be production-ready.
+We can take our reservation example and think of requirements that will soon arise; otherwise, the software won't be production-ready.

 Hidden requirements

-What happens when guests don't show up to claim their reservation?
+What happens when guests don't show up?
 The restaurant needs to make tables eligible for other guests.
 Most business concepts have a lifecycle.
-Objects that are created eventually need to be deleted or archived or marked as "deleted".
-Whatever concept the system uses for deletion.
+Objects that are created eventually need to be deleted, archived, or marked as "deleted," using whatever concept the system supports.

-The same applies for guests who call in advance and cancel the reservation.
-The reservation needs to be deleted.
+Similarly, guests who call in advance to cancel require that the reservation be deleted.

-"Deletion" is a perfect example of a symmetry feature.
-By looking for symmetries in your business logic you can find hidden requirements.
-Some examples are creation/deletion, arrival/departure, free/occupied, idle/busy, and infinitely more.
+"Deletion" is a perfect example of a symmetrical feature.
+By looking for symmetries in your business logic, you can find hidden requirements.
+Some examples are creation/deletion, arrival/departure, free/occupied, and idle/busy, with infinitely more.

-What happens when guests show up and occupy the reserved table?
-The staff needs to know which table is free so tables don't get doubly-reserved.
-We need a mechanism to mark tables as "not elegible for reservation".
-I call those tables "occupied".
+What happens when guests arrive and occupy their reserved table?
+The staff needs to know which tables are free to prevent double-bookings.
+We need a way to mark tables as "unavailable for reservation."
+We can mark these tables as "occupied."

-Since the staff needs see which tables are free there's some "unspoken" requirement that we need to provide a user interface that shows free tables.
-It can be a web page, tablet app or the like.
+Since the staff needs to see which tables are free, there is an unspoken requirement for a user interface that displays table availability.
+This could be a web page, a tablet app, or the like.

-A fact that we have taken for granted until now was that the there are tables in the system already.
-We need a mechanism to configure the tables with their seat count, some key/ID.
-This kind of data is called the master data.
-Without it we can't start using the software to manage reservations.
+We have also taken for granted that tables exist in the system.
+We need a mechanism to configure the tables with their seat count and a unique key/ID.
+This kind of data is called master data.
+Without it, the software cannot be used to manage reservations.

 Requirements creep over time

-Stakeholders don't know the requirements up-front.
-Business cases, the environment like technology or laws, people using the software and even stakeholders change over time.
+Stakeholders don't know all the requirements upfront.
+Business cases, the environment (like technology or laws), the people using the software, and even the stakeholders themselves change over time.

-There's a lack of understanding of the domain at beginning.
-Everybody involved in such a software development project builds up domain knowledge over time.
-I don't know which car I want until I bought it.
-Until software is out in production nobody can be certain if it fulfills the user's need.
+At the beginning, there is a lack of domain understanding.
+Everyone involved in a software development project builds domain knowledge over time.
+I don't know which car I want until I've bought it.
+Until software is in production, nobody can be certain if it fulfills the users' needs.

-That's why requirements creep in slowly over time.
+This is why requirements creep in over time.
 We figure them out as we go.

 Let's think of some requirements that could creep into this system over time.